Best Mattresses for Sleep Apnea of 2023

 100 days

-If you suffer from back pain and you also have sleep apnea, you have two issues to contend with.
-The Casper Wave Hybrid has five layers of comfort foam, latex, memory foam, and innersprings for an outstanding support combination that can help with both.
+If you suffer from back pain and also have sleep apnea, you have two compounding issues to contend with—which can greatly affect your sleep.
+The Casper Wave Hybrid has five layers of comfort foam, latex, memory foam, and innersprings, which add up to outstanding support for both conditions.

-It offers someone with upper or lower back pain the support they need for a better night’s sleep and keeps the spine aligned for better breathing.
-Casper relieves pressure points, is cooling, and long-lasting.
-It’s especially supportive for side sleepers at 5/10 on the firmness scale.
+The mattress provides the support needed for a better night of sleep for anyone with upper or lower back pain, and keeps the spine aligned for better breathing.
+Casper also relieves pressure on vulnerable joints, while delivering above-average cooling and long-lasting durability.
+It’s an especially supportive mattress for side sleepers, clocking in at 5/10 on the firmness scale.

 Read our full Casper Wave Hybrid mattress review or see our roundup of best mattresses for back pain.